• Skip to primary navigation

 Baby spinach to wilt into the breakfast hash.

-Lower the temperature of your cooktop and add a couple good handfuls of baby spinach and fold in to wilt.
+Lower the temperature of your cooktop and add a couple of good handfuls of baby spinach and fold in to wilt.

 Wilted spinach in the hash.